MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

     1. Enter a **Name** for your new Connection Setting.
 This is the name that is referred to inside the settings of your bot service code in *step 5* of the [Bot SSO at runtime](#bot-sso-at-runtime) section.
     2. From the **Service Provider** drop-down, select **Azure Active Directory v2**.
     3. Enter the client credentials for the AAD application.
-    4. For the **Token Exchange URL** use the scope value defined in the [Update your Teams application manifest for your bot](#update-your-teams-application-manifest-for-your-bot) section.
+    4. For the **Token Exchange URL**, use the scope value defined in the [Update your Teams application manifest for your bot](#update-your-teams-application-manifest-for-your-bot) section.
 The Token Exchange URL indicates to the SDK that this AAD application is configured for SSO.
     5. In the **Tenant ID** box, enter *common*.
     6. Add all the **Scopes** configured when specifying permissions to downstream APIs for your AAD application.
 With the **Client id** and **Client secret** provided, the token store exchanges the token for a graph token with defined permissions for you.
     7. Select **Save**.